- Latin America

 - Refer to the ITA Country Chart, which will give you the monthly average salaries, start-up costs, and the cost of living for English teachers in more than 50 countries worldwide, including Thailand.
 These numbers are typically conservative figures and in fact, you can make more with your TEFL certification if that is a priority to your goal of living overseas.

-- XE Currency Converter: An excellent site where you can see up to date currency conversions & keep an eye on how many Thai Baht equal a US dollar.
-(At the time of this article it’s about 35 Thai Baht to $1 USD.)
+- XE Currency Converter: An excellent site where you can see up-to-date currency conversions & keep an eye on how many Thai Baht equal a US dollar.
+(At the time of this article it’s about 37 Thai Baht to $1 USD.)

 - Numbeo: This handy website provides a breakdown of living costs and provides comparisons of costs for basic goods & services in Thailand compared to the US.

-- TEFL Certification Courses in Chiang Mai, Thailand
+- TEFL Certification Courses in Hua Hin, Thailand